Tinkerforge/doc/en/source/Hardware/Bricklets/NFC_RFID.rst

 -----------------

-The NFC Forum has specified the NFC Data Exchange Format (NDEF) to trasfer messages from NFC tags to smart phones.
+The NFC Forum has specified the NFC Data Exchange Format (NDEF) to transfer messages from NFC tags to smart phones.
 NDEF Messages consist of one or more NDEF Records.
 Many of te predefined NDEF Records can be understood by any smart phone that is capable of NFC communication.